kettle11/devserver/devserver_lib/README.md

 # devserver_lib
 devserver_lib does (nearly) the minimum necessary to serve a static folder over https://localhost:8080.

+**DO NOT USE DEVSERVER_LIB IN PRODUCTION**

+`devserver_lib` should only be used for locally hosting files on a trusted network.

+`devserver_lib` does not properly handle the attacks robust servers must withstand on an open network.

 ## usage
 ```rust
 extern crate devserver_lib;